 - When students ask for help, ask them questions and guide them to finding the solution for themselves.
 Often it is a case of make a guesstimate, test your code, if it works then great, if not then guess again.
 The great thing about programming with Scratch is that you can’t really break anything and you get immediate, visual feedback.

-Here is a lesson plan template:
+Here is an introductory Scratch lesson plan sample.

 Using this lesson plan template I created an example lesson plan based on building the game “Kinda like Breakout”.
 Below the lesson plan is the game design flowchart.

 Break down the game design into a series of steps or a flowchart (see below).

 Programme each object in the game to behave as planned.